cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 ## Making some changes

 Now that we have these core commands out of the way, let's make some changes to the project to illustrate common types of environment changes you'll need to make.
-This is pretty similar to the info in https://github.com/Gabriel439/haskell-nix, but this can be really confusing for newcomers, so I think it's worth re-showing.
+This is pretty similar to the info in [https://github.com/Gabriel439/haskell-nix](https://github.com/Gabriel439/haskell-nix), but this can be really confusing for newcomers, so I think it's worth re-showing.

 ### dontCheck to skip tests

 Let's say our frontend needed the package [http-media](http://hackage.haskell.org/package/http-media).
+First, add that package to the `frontend.cabal` file.
 Re-entering our `nix-shell -A shells.ghc` works quickly but re-entering `nix-shell -A shells.ghcjs` makes it build and test the package from scratch, since it's not in the cached set of packages for reflex-platform.

 If we don't care about running the tests for this package, whether because it takes too long, can't compile, or can't pass with the package combination we have, we can override it with the `dontCheck` function in our `default.nix`:
 ```nix